 Lobbing and launching objects is always great fun, especially if it is aimed at another team.
 Each team is given a selection of materials so that they can build a catapult, trebuchet, sling or other launching device to fling water balloon or eggs at a target.
 At Halloween, pumpkins can be used for a bit of seasonal fun.

-If you want some detailed plans on how to make effective catapults, the book “Plans for catapults and balistas” shows you step by step instructions on how to make several different designs.
+If you want some detailed plans on how to make effective catapults, shows you step by step instructions on how to make several different designs.

-Amazon also has plenty of potato cannons and other launchers made from plumbing pipes using bike pumps to create the air pressure and valves to fire the potato.
+Amazon also has plenty of and other launchers from plumbing pipes using bike pumps to create the air pressure and valves to fire the potato.

 The team has a time limit to get as many water bombs to hit the target, even though they cannot see it because they are behind the tarp.
 One member of the team acts as an observer and is located between the tarp and the target.
 They direct the fire team to get the water bombs onto target.

-You can adapt the exercise by using walkie talkies for the observer to communicate with the fire team.
-Or the observer can sit with the fire team and use a pocket sized quadcopter drone to provide a video feed of the target to see where the water bombs land.
+You can adapt the activity by using walkie talkies for the observer to communicate with the fire team.
+Or the observer can sit with the fire team and use a pocket sized drone to provide a video feed of the target to see where the water bombs land.

 Dodgy Jeep or Landrover